erocci/exocci/README.md

 `OCCI.Model.Infrastructure` module is an example of model defined with the DSL.

-See the [generated documentation](http://hexdocs.pm/exocci) for more detailed explanations.
+See the [documentation on hexdocs.pm](http://hexdocs.pm/exocci) for more detailed explanations.

 ## Installation